 School Lunch Policy & Advocacy – Reduced lunch

-The Summer Food Service Program remains one of the most underutilized program with just under 25% of eligible low-income children participating.
+The Summer Food Service Program remains one of the most underutilized programs with just under 25% of eligible low-income children participating.

 QUICK FACTS: BARRIERS TO SUMMER FOOD PROGRAM PARTICIPATION

-- Transportation to summer food sites are a barrier in rural parts of our state.
+- Transportation to summer food sites is a barrier in rural parts of our state.

 - Summer food sites are often not marketed well.

 - Many schools do not open summer food sites due to the lack of staffing and/or the risk of financial loss.